tech-otaku/menu-bar-clock/README.md

 In addition, the primary preferred language setting also in System Preferences > Language & Region > General [may affect how the date and time is displayed](https://github.com/tech-otaku/menu-bar-clock/issues/8#issuecomment-1019289477).

-<sup>**2**</sup> Since macOS Monterey 12.4

 ## Background

-Prior to macOS 11 Big Sur, setting the [date and time format of the menu bar clock](https://www.tech-otaku.com/mac/setting-the-date-and-time-format-for-the-macos-menu-bar-clock-using-terminal/) from the command line was relatively trivial.
+Prior to macOS Big Sur 11, setting the [date and time format of the menu bar clock](https://www.tech-otaku.com/mac/setting-the-date-and-time-format-for-the-macos-menu-bar-clock-using-terminal/) from the command line was relatively trivial.

-Challenges to setting the date and time format of the menu bar clock introduced in macOS 11 Big Sur include:
+Challenges to setting the date and time format of the menu bar clock introduced in macOS Big Sur 11 include:

 - Additional keys in the `com.apple.menuextra.clock` domain.